All you need to know while planning a trip to Upper Antelope Canyon

 How to reach Antelope Canyon?

 - The nearest airport from Antelope Canyon is in Las Vegas.
-From Las Vegas, you can book a day tour to Antelope Canyon.
+You can book a day tour to Antelope Canyon from Las Vegas.
 If you prefer to visit on your own, then you need to rent a car.

 - In either case, you need to reach the Tour operator’s office in Page, from where they take you till the Antelope canyon in a 4×4 vehicle.